Modeling Incomplete Conformality during Atomic Layer Deposition in High Aspect Ratio Structures: Introduction

 In contrast to conventional CVD, ALD divides the growth process into at least two sequential, self-limiting processing steps, which repeat in cycles~\cite{knoops2015atomicbook}.
 From the many precursor chemistries enabling ALD, the deposition of aluminum oxide (Al$_2$O$_3$) from trimethylaluminum (TMA, or Al(CH$_3$)$_3$) and water (H$_2$O) has emerged as a paradigmatic system~\cite{puurunen2005surface}.
 Even though this process has found application in, e.g., high-$\kappa$ capacitor films for DRAM~\cite{jakschik2004physical}, its main importance stems from the near-ideal aspects of the involved surface chemistry.
 Thus, a significant body of research has emerged for this process, and it became the \textit{de facto} standard against which novel approaches are tested.

-In an ideal self-limiting reaction with fixed reactor conditions, perfect conformality is theoretically achievable by adapting the step pulse time $t_p$ to the involved HAR structure.
+In an irreversible self-limiting reaction with fixed reactor conditions, complete conformality is theoretically achievable by adapting the step pulse time $t_p$ to the involved HAR structure.
 Thus, the conformal film thickness could be straightforwardly controlled via the growth per cycle (GPC) parameter, determined by the involved reactants and reactor conditions, and the total number of cycles ($N_\mathrm{cycles}$).
-However, in real-world conditions, deviations from ideal conformality in HAR structures are observed~\cite{cremers2019conformality} since (i) the true surface chemistry is not perfectly self-limiting, and (ii) reactant transport becomes severely constricted.
-Accordingly, as semiconductor technology advances towards ever higher aspect ratios, the challenge of understanding non-ideal conformality in ALD must be addressed with a combined experimental and modeling approach.
+However, in real-world conditions, deviations from complete conformality in HAR structures are observed~\cite{cremers2019conformality} since (i) the true surface chemistry is not perfectly self-limiting, and (ii) reactant transport becomes severely constricted.
+Accordingly, as semiconductor technology advances towards ever higher aspect ratios, the challenge of understanding incomplete conformality in ALD must be addressed with a joint experimental and modeling approach.

-To that end, first-order Langmuir models have been developed and applied to predict saturation times~\cite{yanguas2012self}, to model growth kinetics~\cite{ylilammi2018modeling}, and to estimate the clean surface sticking coefficient ($\beta_0$) using either Monte Carlo methods~\cite{schwille2017temperature} or simplified analytical expressions~\cite{arts2019sticking}.
-Although powerful, these approaches are lacking in at least two fundamental ways.
-Firstly, the chemical processes are often assumed to be irreversible.
-In addition, the thickness profiles are not directly evaluated, which is a requirement for the integration of ALD models with additional processing steps and for process-aware device simulation within a design-technology co-optimization (DTCO) framework.
+To that end, first-order Langmuir models have been developed and applied to predict saturation times~\cite{gobbert2002predictive,gordon2003kinetic,yanguas2012self}, to model growth kinetics~\cite{ylilammi2018modeling}, to derive scaling laws~\cite{szmyt2021atomic}, and to estimate the clean surface sticking coefficient ($\beta_0$) using either Monte Carlo methods~\cite{schwille2017temperature,poodt2017effect} or simplified analytical expressions~\cite{arts2019sticking}.
+These approaches are very powerful, however, they do not evaluate the resulting thickness profiles in a manner which is compatible with level-set topography simulators.
+This is a requirement for the integration of ALD models with additional processing steps and for process-aware device simulation within a design-technology co-optimization (DTCO) framework~\cite{TUW-297930}.